cmss13-devs/web/rules/rules.md

 # Rule 5: Mechanical Exploits

 Do not abuse bugs or unintended features to gain an unfair advantage for yourself or your team.

+## General Exploits

+Not Exploits:
+- Setting up Keybinds or Macros using either the in game Keybind Preferences, or the BYOND Macros menu.
+- Using external software to make a mouse button - like M4 - register as a keyboard key entry, allowing it to be bound in game using the keybind menu.

+Exploits:
+- Using autoclickers, rebinding M1 to the scroll wheel, or other macros outside of BYOND.
+- Using scripts to automatically target other players.

 ## Marine Exploits